gitter-badger/auth-middleware/readme.md

 token in the `Authorization` header or `token` cookie.\
 Then it will decode it and put the decoded token to the `token` request attribute accessible for the application.\
-If the token is not present or is not valid, the execution pipeline will be terminated and a `403 Forbidden` response will be returned.
+If the token is not present or is not valid, the execution pipeline will be terminated and a `401 Unauthorized` response will be returned.

 > 💡 The MW can be used for OAuth tokens, or other tokens as well, see below.